Big Data

 Hadoop

 Hadoop is a platform or framework which helps to store high volume and variety of data in single or distributed file storage.
 It's open source, programmed in Java and distributed by Apache Foundation.
-It has a distributed filesystem called HDFS (Hadoop Distributed File System) which enables storing & fast data transfer among distributed file storages and MapReduce
+It has a distributed filesystem called HDFS (Hadoop Distributed File System) which enables storing & fast data transfer among distributed file storages and MapReduce to process the data.

 So, Hadoop has two main components: